RyanSpartan117/another_ruby_framework/README.md

 `rake run_tests_with_report`

 The report will be in the reports directory.
 Open in browser to get the pretty HTML report.
+There is currently a report with the full test run saved in there, so feel free to check that out.
+Running the above task will overwrite the report.

 ## Decision justifications